Board of Directors

 Chief Executive, ACCA

-Helen has built her career within professional bodies and has considerable experience and knowledge of the 178 markets in which ACCA currently operates.
 She was a founding member of the International Integrated Reporting Council (IIRC) and played a role in its successor organisations.
-She participates in several university advisory boards.

-Helen is a member of the UK government’s Professional and Business Services Council, and she was appointed to the UK DBT’s Trade Advisory Group on Professional Advisory Services in August 2020.
-In 2022, under India’s leadership, she joined the B20 Task Force on the future of Work, Skills and Mobility and in June 2023 she joined the Board of the UK-ASEAN Business Council (UKABC).
+Helen is also a member of the UK government’s Professional and Business Services Council and has participated in a number of trade advisory forums and university advisory boards.
+In 2022, under India’s leadership, she was a member of the B20 Task Force on the Future of Work, Skills and Mobility and in June 2023 she joined the Board of the UK-ASEAN Business Council (UKABC).

-Helen holds a BA in Politics from the University of Exeter.
-She was awarded an OBE in the Queen’s Birthday Honours list in June 2011 for services to accountancy and received an honorary doctorate from the University of Exeter in December 2017.
+Helen was awarded an OBE in the Queen’s Birthday Honours list in June 2011 for services to accountancy and received an honorary doctorate from the University of Exeter in December 2017.

 Country Chairman Myanmar & Cambodia, Matheson & Co Limited